Founded gives you full control over your company's share structure, allowing you to create and issue new shares at any time.

 How to Issue Shares on Founded

-Subscribers to Founded's Growing Company plan can issue shares at any time from the "Issuances" screen within the "Shares" tab.
+Subscribers to Founded's Managed Corporation plan with the Shareholders Add-On can issue shares at any time from the "Issuances" screen within the "Shares" tab.
 By clicking "Issue New Shares", users will be asked to input the number and class of new shares to be issued.
 The user will then enter the total price of the new shares and the contact information for the new shareholder (whether it's a person or a corporation).

 Once all this information is gathered, the company and shareholder will receive a Subscription Agreement containing detailed terms about the issuing of shares.
 The company's directors or shareholders will be asked to sign resolutions approving the share issuance.
 Finally, the company will send the new shareholder a "Notice of Issuance" to confirm that the shares have been issued.